Matador de Passarinho

 "Matador de Passarinho" (Portuguese for "Bird Killer") is a song written, composed and performed by the Brazilian musician Rogério Skylab, and originally included on his second studio album, Skylab, from 1999.
-In an interview Skylab explained that the song is a "perversion" of "Passaredo", a composition by Francis Hime and Chico Buarque.
+In an interview Skylab explained that the song is a "distortion" of "Passaredo", a composition by Francis Hime and Chico Buarque:

+"Matador de Passarinho" had its genesis in a song by Francis Hime and Chico Buarque, "Passaredo", whose lyrics I have distorted.
+It's a work of distortion, connected to [the act of] transvestism.
+This is the idea of contemporary art: Nature's done for, the original idea's done for, all things are manipulated, all things are distorted.

-The song became famous after one of Skylab's appearances at the Programa do Jô, becoming one of the musician's greatest hits.
-Besides, the song is considered the greatest hit of the history of the Rio de Janeiro underground scene.
+Before appearing in recorded form, the song obtained fame after one of Skylab's appearances at Jô Soares' late-night talk show Jô Soares Onze e Meia in the mid-1990s, becoming one of the musician's greatest hits.
+Besides, the song is considered the greatest hit of the history of the Rio de Janeiro underground/independent music scene.

 The song eventually gave its name to a talk show hosted by Skylab from 2012 to 2014 at Canal Brasil, in which he interviewed celebrities forgotten by the mainstream media.

 In 2016 Skylab and Lívio Tragtenberg wrote a sequel to the song, "Matador de Passarinho 2".
 It was included on the duo's second collaborative album, Skylab & Tragtenberg, Vol. 2.